KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 :::

 ::: warning
-If the developer is also using a new feature that has yet to be documented here, `ac_cclib`, the evalcodes in the `libcc.so` will not disable Antara API calls.
+If the developer is also using a new feature that has yet to be documented here, `ac_cclib`, the eval codes in the `libcc.so` will not disable Antara API calls.
 Therefore, there remains a risk that a disabled API call can still be used to create a utxo, which will then be non-spendable.
 :::